a generation x man sitting with his feet on a desk in an office with headphones on, listening to voice actor audition demos. Auditioning

 How do Mistakes Made by Voice Actors Impact Producers?

 A tough question to answer, that’s for sure.
 Charlie was able to offer up his insight on this.
-His ideas of a stand-out voice actor is someone who’s able to bring something special with them everything. single. time.
+His idea of a stand-out voice actor is someone who’s able to bring something special with them.
+Every.
+Single.
+Time.

 One way to practice emphasis and identifying what sounds good – and different – is to read a sentence of the script repeatedly for as many words as are in the script, and emphasize each word individually per read.